Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Methods: LRD Decomposition

 A key finding of our work is already apparent in this figure -- the SED of the central engine (i.e., $\text{LRD}-\text{Host}$) is remarkably similar across various LRDs, with a continuum that is very weak at wavelengths bluer than the rest-optical ($\approx3000-4000$\AA).
-At the same time, it is notable that these SEDs do not have a single universal shape (e.g., exactly mirroring the Cliff or MoM-BH*-1), but vary from source to source with the continuum peaking at a range of wavelengths.
-For example, MoM-149501 and JADES-53757 in the bottom two panels have ``cold" central engines, with much redder SEDs than the sources powering The Cliff and MoM-324506 shown in the top two rows.
+At the same time, it is notable that these SEDs do not have a single universal shape (e.g., exactly mirroring The Cliff or MoM-BH*-1), but vary from source to source with the continuum peaking at a range of wavelengths.
+For example, MoM-149501 and JADES-GDN-53757 in the bottom two panels have ``cold" central engines, with much redder SEDs than the sources powering The Cliff and MoM-324506 shown in the top two rows.
+We remind readers that these findings follow from our simple assumptions (and their associated caveats) discussed in \S\ref{sec:assumptions}.
 We will further quantify this diversity in \S\ref{sec:bhstarfrac}.